sebastyijan-fi/hapsu/README.md

 - **Ease of Use**: I have strived to make Hapsu as easy to use as possible.
 You don't need advanced technical skills to set it up and use it.

+## Usage Guide

+Hapsu is designed to be flexible and adaptable to the needs of different channels.
+Here are some key commands you can use:

+- `.kysy`: Use this command to ask Hapsu a question.
+Hapsu will respond based on its current settings and capabilities.
+- `.hahmo`: This command lets you define Hapsu's personality or role in the chat.
+For example, `.hahmo Friendly Helper` would instruct Hapsu to behave as a friendly helper.
+This setting is specific to each channel, allowing for a customized experience.
+- `.ohje`: This command allows you to set certain rules or instructions for Hapsu's responses.
+For example, `.ohje Respond in JSON format` would instruct Hapsu to format its responses in JSON.
+Note that this command is part of the user message, providing a more interactive and dynamic conversation.
+- `.apua`: Use this command to display a list of available commands in Discord.
+It's a great way to learn what Hapsu can do or to remind yourself of a command.

+Each channel has its own settings for `hahmo` and `ohje`, and maintains its own message history, providing a uniquely tailored experience for every channel.
+Explore and experiment with these commands to make Hapsu work best for your needs!

 ## Quick Setup

 Setting up Hapsu on your Discord server is easy and straightforward with our detailed [wiki](https://github.com/sebastyijan-fi/hapsu/wiki).